DimitriosKaratis/Semantic-VLA-Multi-Agent-TIAGo-Navigator/README.md

 ## 🤖 System Overview

 The node integrates a Large Multimodal Model (Qwen2.5-VL) directly into the robot's control loop.
-It performs high-level visual reasoning to detect obstacles (e.g., trees, furniture) and generates velocity commands (`Twist` messages) to reach a specified goal (e.g., a door).
+It performs high-level visual reasoning to detect obstacles (e.g., trees, furniture) and generates velocity commands (`Twist` messages) to reach a specified goal (e.g. a door).

 ### Key Components:
 * **Perception:** Real-time image acquisition from the `/Tiago_Lite/Astra_rgb/image_color` topic.